-Best Cheap: Four Roses Bourbon
+Best Cheap: Four Roses Bourbon Yellow Label

 Whether you can’t or just don’t want to spend a lot on bourbon, but still prefer not to drink “rotgut” whiskey, Four Roses Bourbon is a sure-fire winner.
 Previously known as Four Roses Yellow Label, it’s a whiskey that you won’t find on the top shelf at your liquor store, but you will see on the rail at a bar where the tender knows his or her game.
 Master distiller Brent Elliott and company use two different mash bills and five strains of yeast to create spirits which, in the case of this bourbon, are then aged at least five years.
 The result is a quite approachable drink that's soft and smooth in the mouth and ready for its close-up in a fussy cocktail.

-Best American Bourbon: FEW Bourbon
+Best American Bourbon: Great Jones Straight Bourbon

-Best Kentucky Bourbon: Woodford Reserve Double Oaked
+Best Kentucky Bourbon: Woodford Reserve Double Oaked Kentucky Straight Bourbon

 The aging process is how bourbon is imbued with much of its flavor, and by definition, bourbon must be aged in new charred American oak.
 As its name would suggest, Woodford Reserve Double Oaked is aged in two different barrels, first in one seasoned outdoors for nine months and totally toasted and charred.

 The whiskey then does another stint in a new barrel lightly charred and toasted twice as long as the first.
 Of course, Woodford wouldn’t go to this level of fuss if the results weren’t a deeply flavorful whiskey.
-Caramel, succulent apple, nuts, and spice lead the mouth to a finish that saunters up and around the tastebuds for at least twice as long.Continue to 5 of 8 below.
+Caramel, succulent apple, nuts, and spice lead the mouth to a finish that saunters up and around the tastebuds for at least twice as long.

 In the early '90s, legendary Jim Beam master distiller Booker Noe created and introduced Knob Creek, one of the first “small batch” bourbons to make it to market.
 Now a juggernaut, the label is an icon easily found behind most bars.
-Accessible and consistent, it’s great for sipping but also stands out as an anchor in a classic bourbon old fashioned.
+Accessible and consistent, it’s great for sipping but also stands out as an anchor in a classic bourbon Old Fashioned.

-Aged nine years in American oak, Knob Creek Bourbon is bottled at 100 proof, so its flavor can withstand a healthy portion of ice.
+Aged nine years in American oak, Knob Creek Bourbon is bottled at 100 proof, so its flavor can withstand a decent portion of ice.
 It’s a robust whiskey teeming with big notes of vanilla and caramel sweetness that works off the bitterness of the Angostura and pairs perfectly with the syrupy sweetness of the Luxardo maraschino cherry.

-Best for Beginners: Buffalo Trace
+Best for Beginners: Buffalo Trace Kentucky Straight Bourbon

 Every drinker is different.
 So why one falls in love with a particular spirit is a unique and individual experience.
 That said, for a newbie who wants to experiment with bourbon, Buffalo Trace is a good, strong introduction.
 It’s produced at one of the oldest distilleries in the country and is a classic expression full of archetypical and pronounced flavors—fruit, caramel, vanilla, and wood.
 Versatile and flavorful, it’s rich enough for sipping and bold enough to showcase in cocktails, but it still marries well with other ingredients.